LLNL/Curvallis/README.md

    Smooth data using acute repair smoothing.
 The user must select a region to smooth by pressing 'e' and selecting a rectangular region.

-   - **m**

-   Prints a list of all the interactive commands, as well as a quick description of what each does.

 Input Files
 ===========